-- 95. To generate this outcome, climate monitoring equipment (outputs 3.1. and 3.2) and early warning systems (outputs 4.1 to 4.3) will be enhanced. - 96.
-A meteorological doppler radar will be installed in Esmeraldas and a storm detection system in Antofagasta (output 3.1) to improve storm monitoring and extend the window of time to alert the population of probable heavy rain and risk of hydrometeorological hazards. - 97.
-The project will finance (i) the analysis to identify the best location both for the radar (Esmeraldas) and the storm detection system's sensors (Antofagasta), (ii) the equipment, (iii) a set of spare parts, and (iv) training in the equipment's use and maintenance.
-Counterpart resources will be used to install the infrastructure (e.g., radar tower) and communication links. - 98.
+- 97. The project will finance (i) the analysis to identify the best location both for the radar-(Esmeraldas) and hydrometeorological stations in Esmeraldas, Antofagasta and Taltal thestorm detection system's sensors (Antofagasta), (ii) the equipment, (iii) a set of spare parts, and (iv) training in the equipment's use and maintenance.
+Counterpart resources will be usedto install the infrastructure (e.g., radar tower) and communication links. - 98.
 The Storm Detection System consists in lightning detectors, devices that detect, count and measure lightning produced during thunderstorms.
 The measure includes three main components: optical, magnetic and electrostatic pulses and the devices work connected to a network.
 The system allows a high temporal and special resolution monitoring that substantially improves the immediate forecast of the impact of a storm by issuing meteorological warnings, with a few hours in advance and a precision of minutes in terms of data arrival time.
 A forecast of this nature would allow the authorities to focus their resources in a specific area, without wasting time and capacities, and to alert the community regarding the danger of flood, alluvium and lightning.
-The proposal includes the acquisition and putting into operation of four storm sensors and contract services of the Storm Detection System for the area.
-The new sensors will strategically be located in zones along the area.
-The selection of sites, installation and commissioning of the surface and high-altitude sensors will be carried out under the standards used by the Meteorological Directorate of Chile (DMC) for these types of actions.

-- 99. In Chile, the Meteorological Directorate of Chile will manage Antofagasta's Storm Detection System and feed the information to the National Emergency Office's (ONEMI) early warning system.
-In Ecuador, the radar will be managed by the Provincial Government of Esmeraldas (GADPE) in collaboration with the National Meteorological and Hydrological Institute (INAMHI).
-The information will feed the Risk Management Secretariat's (SGR) early warning system. - 100.
-To complement and validate the radar and storm detection system information, additional automatic meteorological stations will be installed in the watersheds of Antofagasta, Taltal and Esmeraldas (i.e., Teaone and Esmeraldas rivers).
-MOP -- through its Directorate of Waters (DGA) -- and GADPE, respectively, will operate and maintain the meteorological stations in Chile and Ecuador. - 101.
+The proposal includes the contracting of a storm detection service, including the installation, commissioning of the sensors and maintenance of the display platform the acquisition and putting into operation of four storm sensors and-contract services of the Storm Detection System for the area.
+The new sensors will-strategically be located in zones along the area.
+The selection of sites, installation and-commissioning of the surface and high-altitude sensors will be carried out under the standards used by the Meteorological Directorate of Chile (DMC) for these types of actions. - 99.
+In Chile, the Meteorological Directorate of Chile will manage Antofagasta's Storm Detection System and feed the information to the National Emergency Office's (ONEMI) early warning system52.
+In Ecuador, the hydrometeorological stations radar will be managed by the Provincial Government of Esmeraldas (GADPE) in collaboration with the National Meteorological and Hydrological Institute53 (INAMHI).
+The information will feed the INAMHI's Risk Management Secretariat's (SGR) early warning system. - 100.
+To complement and validate the radar and storm detection system information, additional automatic meteorological stations will be installed in the watersheds of Antofagasta and Taltal and Esmeraldas (i.e., Teaone and Esmeraldas rivers).
+MOP -- through its Directorate of Waters (DGA) -- and GADPE INAMHI, respectively, will operate and maintain the meteorological stations in Chile and Ecuador. - 101.
 Ecuador has interesting experience using meteorological radars that could be useful for DMC in future projects.
-INAMHI manage a set of three radars to monitor rainfall in Quito, and another set of three radars operate in the south of Ecuador, managed by local entities.
-The project will foster collaboration and exchange of experiences among the organizations of both countries. - 102.
-The localization of the radars meteorological stations and storm detection system are not precisely defined at this stage, there are consider USP.
-AF ESP will be screened for all USP during implementation phase to define the sub-projects in compliance with AF ESP.
+INAMHI manage a set of three radars to monitor rainfall in Quito, and another set of three radars operate in the south of Ecuador, managed by local entities54.
+The